Can European shuttle diplomacy avert war in Ukraine?

 De Weck added: “I think he would act exactly the same way” if there wasn’t a French presidential election in two months.

-When he met with Putin on Monday, Macron struck conciliatory tone that surprised some observers.
+When he met with Putin on Monday, Macron struck a conciliatory tone that surprised some observers.
 He called Russia a “friend” and asserted: “There’s no security for the Europeans if there is no security for Russia.”

 Some observers raised questions about whether Macron might be going rogue.
-And it’s true he wants Europe to stake out greater independence from the United States on security issues.
+And it is true that he wants Europe to stake out greater independence from the United States on security issues.
 But he has been consulting regularly with President Biden and with his European allies.
 On both sides of the Atlantic, there seems to be a concerted effort to avoid the sort of surprise and anger that followed the Biden administration’s move to share sensitive nuclear-powered submarine technology with Australia, which effectively canceled an earlier agreement between Australia and France.

 Macron also followed his Moscow meeting by issuing a joint declaration with Scholz and Polish President Andrzej Duda, warning that “any further military aggression by Russia against Ukraine will have massive consequences and severe costs.”

+On Saturday, he told Putin “sincere dialogue was not compatible with escalation,” according to the French government summary of the call.

-“Macron dreams of repeating the feat of Nicolas Sarkozy,” said Marc Endeweld, author of several books on French foreign policy and Macron.
-When Sarkozy was president in 2008, he managed a diplomatic resolution of the Georgia crisis.
+“Macron dreams of repeating the feat of Nicolas Sarkozy,” said Marc Endeweld, the author of several books on French foreign policy and Macron.
+When Sarkozy was president in 2008, he managed a diplomatic resolution of the crisis between Georgia and Russia.
 Endeweld noted that then, as now, France held the rotating six-month presidency of the European Union.

 French government officials have been eager to convey that Macron’s efforts are helpful.
-In a briefing with journalists, a senior French official recalled Putin saying that Macron is “the only one with whom he could have such in-depth discussions.”
+In a briefing with journalists, a senior French official recalled Putin’s saying that Macron is “the only one with whom he could have such in-depth discussions.”

 But as Emre Peker of the Eurasia Group noted in a risk-assessment memo: “The Kremlin also made clear after the Macron-Putin meeting that the US is Russia’s primary dialogue partner on European security.”